microsoft/pxt-arcade/docs/test/tutorials/pizza-party.md

 ---

-In MakeCode Arcade, projectiles are sprites that move on their own, often in large quantities.
+In MakeCode Arcade, **PROJECTILES** are sprites that move on their own, often in large quantities.

 Projectiles have extra properties that normal sprites don't have.